This table shows each bank’s prediction between March 2026 and March 2027.

 Like ASB, BNZ doesn’t release a spreadsheet with their forecasts.
 But they do regularly update their predictions in their weekly Markets Outlook report.

-The latest forecast I’ve seen came out in February 2025.
-At that point, they thought house prices would go up by 6.80% in the year to December 2025.
+The latest forecast I’ve seen came out in May 2026.
+At that point, they thought house prices would go down by -0.50% in the year to March 2027.

 Here’s an example of one of their Markets Outlook reports.